KeepTheAspidistraFlying/Basics-of-Machine-Learning/README.md

 the values of Precision & Recall that we are aiming for depends on the dataset and the application.

 F1= 2*(Precision*Recall)/(Precision+Recall)

+we use a matrix called "confusion matrix" to show the 4 values of confusion (TP,FP,TN,FN). we can import confusion_matrix from sklearn.metrics to see these 4 values. pay attention the matrix shown by python is in this order:

+TN      FP

+FN      TP